Your Rights Under the Credit Card Act

 Credit card issuers also are banned from giving freebies to college students in exchange for a completed credit card application at any event that is college-sponsored or on campus.

-Rules on Gift Card and Gift Certificate Fees
+Gift Card and Gift Certificate Fees

 Any company issuing a gift card, gift certificate, or prepaid card is not allowed to charge an inactivity fee unless the gift card has not been used for 12 months.
 The purchaser must be notified before purchasing the gift card that an inactivity fee can be assessed.
 The amount of the fee must be disclosed ahead of time.